 For those with extremely dry eczema, we have formulated a version of our Pink Magic cream that contains less than 10% water.
 We call it our vitamin B12 Butter, but its probably best not spread on toast….

-If you would like a customised and effective approach to managing your dry skin and eczema, come in and talk to our pharmacists today.
+If you would like a personalised and effective approach to managing your dry skin and eczema, come in and talk to our pharmacists today.

 Pharmacist and Cosmetic Scientist